Buying Guide - How to Buy a Blanket

 - Afghan: the defining characteristic of an Afghan is that it is crocheted or has a look usually associated with a crocheted blanket.
 With large holes in the stitching, these usually don’t prove much insulation for heat, but many people appreciate them for their role in adding to home decor.

-- Heated blanket: these are blankets with an internal electric mechanism built-in to provide heat when the blanket is plugged in and turned on.
+- Heated Blanket: these are blankets with an internal electric mechanism built-in to provide heat when the blanket is plugged in and turned on.

-- Weighted blanket: this type of blanket has added weight, often ranging from 5 to 30 pounds, built into the blanket itself.
+- Weighted Blanket: this type of blanket has added weight, often ranging from 5 to 30 pounds, built into the blanket itself.
 This added pressure can help some people feel more at-ease in bed through a process known as grounding.
 In certain people, this is believed to spur the production of hormones beneficial for sleep and mental well-being.

 - Quilt: this refers to a type of blanket that has an interior layer covered by material that has been stitched together.
 Quilts are usually known for a decorative design on the exterior stitching.

-One of the biggest factors that influences how a blanket will perform is its material.
+One of the biggest factors that influence how a blanket will perform is its material.
 The material directly affects warmth, feel, breathability, and more.
 There is no single material type that is the best; instead, the best blanket in any situation depends on your preferences (such as for softness) and how you plan to use the blanket (such as with a comforter, layered with other blankets, only during certain seasons, etc.).
 Some of the most commonly-used blanket materials include:

 - Wool: wool is a material derived from sheep that is well known for its antibacterial and moisture-wicking properties.
 It offers significant warmth, but it remains highly breathable, so it can be used in all seasons.
 Wool may not be as soft as other materials but still has significant softness.